 The objective of the coordinated review process is to streamline the ethical review process for Waterloo and Western researchers.
 The coordination of simultaneous review is expected to eliminate the need for consecutive review at both institutions and reduce the time researchers experience obtaining ethics clearance for multi-site research.
-This process is also expected to aid researchers in handling comments made by one ethics committee that then requires approval as a modification to another.
+This process is also expected to aid researchers in handling comments made by one ethics board that then requires approval as a modification to another.

 - Waterloo and Western researchers seeking ethics review from their home institutions are eligible to apply for a simultaneous coordinated review.

 - Researchers wishing to use this process are to contact their respective research ethics office/administrators for guidance on this process.

 - The Waterloo-Western coordinated review process will continue to evolve over time as outlined in the Ethics Review Agreement between the two institutions.
 Future changes to this process shall be made by mutual agreement.

 - A researcher submitting an application for the coordinated review process agrees that all information provided, or later requested to provide, can be freely shared between the ethics board.

 All research regardless of risks level identified is eligible for the Waterloo-Western collaborative review process.

 - The principal investigator (PI) is to contact their research ethics office/administrator to discuss the application being submitted for coordinated review.

 - For Western contact Erika Basile, Director, Research Ethics, and at Waterloo contact Karen Pieters, Manager, Office of Research Ethics.